 This approach is the unsaid holy grail of coping with heartbreak.
 It makes you emotionally stronger and better equipped to deal with all the negative emotions that come in the wake of a breakup.
 As long as you don’t succumb to temptation, the question of when does no contact not work does not arise.

-When it comes to yourself you know the No Contact Rule is working when you get over your grief and find yourself in a space where you want to socialise and indulge in self-love.
+When it comes to yourself you know the no-contact rule is working when you get over your grief and find yourself in a space where you want to socialize and indulge in self-love.
 You know it’s working when the person who has dumped you starts fretting about your silence and wants to establish contact again.

 If your ex initiated the breakup they might be relieved and enjoying their single life initially.
 But when the reality kicks in that you have not attempted to contact them, they start missing you.
 It could be a matter of a few weeks or a few months for this feeling to take over.

-If you want to get back together then the No Contact Rule works 100 per cent on men.
+If you want to get back together, then the no-contact rule works 100% on men.
 A man would get curious about your silence, then eventually start missing you and try to establish contact with you again.